Ciro23/movie-app/README.md

 # Movie App
-This is a simple web app to display all the movies from the TMDB API.
+This is a simple web app to display all the movies from the TMDB API.<br>
 It's created with the scope of learning the MVC pattern.

 ## Features